The Casson-Sullivan invariant for homeomorphisms of 4-manifolds: Application to isotopy classification of smooth structures

-\begin{proof}[Proof of \Cref{thm:_stable_non_stably_pseudo_iso}] We first recap the hypothesis of the theorem.
+\begin{proof}[Proof of \zcref{thm:_stable_non_stably_pseudo_iso}] We first recap the hypothesis of the theorem.
 Let $X$ be a $4$-manifold such that $X=X'\#(S^2\times S^2)$ for some compact, connected, smooth, orientable $4$-manifold $X'$ and let $\mathscr{S}$ denote the smooth structure on $X$ induced from $X'$.